 Simply put, an act that is legally "not unforeseeable" is foreseeable.
 The Legislature clearly intended NRS 651.015(3) to carve out two, distinct exceptions to the general rule that third-party wrongdoing is considered unforeseeable under the statute.
-As such, wrongdoing that meets one of the two exceptions is necessarily foreseeable for purposes of the statute.
-Notably, although Justice Pickering did not believe the evidence was sufficient to establish foreseeability, in her dissent she also interpreted NRS 651.015(3) as providing the definition of foreseeability.
+Thus, wrongdoing that meets one of the two exceptions is necessarily foreseeable for purposes of the statute.
+Although Justice Pickering did not believe the evidence presented was sufficient to establish foreseeability, her dissent also interpreted NRS 651.015(3) as providing the definition of foreseeability.
 Humphries, 403 P.3d at 364.
 As such, all three members of the Panel interpreted the statute the same way.
-The Panel's unanimous agreement on that point is not surprising because there is nothing in the language of the statute itself, or in the legislative history, that suggests NRS 651.015(3) was intended to create a gray area with regard to foreseeability in which a court could conclude a third-party's wrongful act satisfies one of these two exceptions to unforeseeability, but then still find the subject wrongdoing to be unforeseeable anyway.
+The Panel's unanimous agreement on that point is not surprising because there is nothing in the language of the statute itself, or in the legislative history, that suggests NRS 651.015(3) was intended to create a gray area with regard to foreseeability in which a court could conclude a third-party's wrongful act satisfies one of these two exceptions to unforeseeability, but then still finds the subject wrongdoing to be unforeseeable anyway.

 Allowing a court to rule that wrongdoing that satisfies the exceptions in NRS 651.015(3) can still be unforeseeable would render the exceptions meaningless (or permit courts to ignore the exceptions entirely).
-Such an interpretation would also defeat the public policy concerns that led the Legislature to include these express exceptions in the statute.
-Moreover, there is nothing in the statute that describes or even suggests what additional proof a plaintiff would need to show to establish foreseeability once an exception is met.
+Such an interpretation would also defeat the public policy concerns that led the Legislature to include these express exceptions in the statute in the first place.
+Moreover, nothing in the statute describes or even suggests what additional proof a plaintiff would need to show to establish foreseeability once an exception under the statute is met.

-NYNY boldly declares that "The Panel's decision here effectively eviscerates the explicit requirements the Legislature imposed for an innkeeper to be responsible for the criminal acts of third parties."
-Pet. at p.
-4. However, it is NYNY that is advocating for an interpretation that "eviscerates" two express provisions of the statute.
-NYNY concedes the statute was never intended to create immunity for innkeepers (Pet. at p.1), yet it now requests this Court adopt an interpretation that effectively eliminates the only two exceptions to immunity.
+NYNY claims that, "The Panel's zero-sum "either/or" foreseeability test is contrary to the Legislature's explicit directive."
+Pet. at p.4.
+However, it is NYNY that is advocating for an interpretation that "eviscerates" two express provisions of the statute.
+NYNY concedes the statute was never intended to create absolute immunity for innkeepers (Pet. at p.7), yet it now requests this Court adopt an interpretation that effectively eliminates the only two exceptions to immunity.
 If the Legislature wanted plaintiffs to satisfy additional requirements to establish foreseeability, it could have done so when it drafted the two exceptions in NRS 651.015(3).
+The Legislature did not do so.
+Thus, NYNY's argument fails.

-NYNY's proposed interpretation would re-write NRS 651.015(3) to impose requirements not intended by the Legislature, would unduly burden plaintiffs suing under the statute, is contrary to reason and public policy.
-In any event, NYNY's petition should be denied.
+NYNY's proposed interpretation of NRS 651.015(3) would essentially rewrite the statute to impose requirements not intended or required by the Legislature, would unduly burden plaintiffs suing under the statute, and as such, would be contrary to reason and public policy.
+As NYNY's new argument regarding statutory interpretation of NRS 651.015(3) contradicts the Legislature's original intent, NYNY's petition should be denied.

-D. Rehearing is Not Warranted Because This Court Conducted a Complete Analysis of All the Facts and Evidence Before Concluding NYNY Owed Appellants a Duty under NRS 651.015.
+C. Rehearing is Not Warranted Because This Court Conducted a Complete Analysis of All the Facts and Evidence Before Concluding NYNY Owed Appellants a Duty under NRS 651.015.